HOLIDAY SAFETY TRAVEL TIPS: WHAT YOU NEED TO KNOW (2022 UPDATE)

 - If you have travel insurance, inform them of your plight and get the travel assistance team involved.
 All BHTP plans come with 24/7 customer service, so they’re on-call and ready to help.

-Pro Tip: Many travel credit cards include complimentary access to airport lounges worldwide.
+Pro Tip: Though access rules for some airport lounges have changed over the last year, many travel credit cards include complimentary access to airport lounges worldwide.

 Photo by Alice Donovan Rouse on Unsplash